jkowens/magento-jobqueue/README.md

 #JobQueue

 JobQueue allows Magento applications to place tasks in a queue to be processed asynchronously.
+It is built on DJJob a PHP port of the popular Ruby library Delayed_job.
 Some tasks this may be ideal for are:

 * Downloading files
 * Sending data to a back-office application or third party systems